adamsilver/fdpb/04-a-login-form.md

 </form>
 ```

-The login form is the counterpart to the registration form we designed in chapter 1.
-As such, it's remarkably similar.
-It contains the same fields, and even has the same hint.
-In fact, the only difference is the button text.

 ## Button content

 The button is labelled as ‘Sign in’ as opposed to ‘Log in’.
 Why *not* ‘Log in’?
 ‘Log in’ is jargon and relates to something computery, something digital.
 ‘Sign in’ is the same thing, but more human.
 When you visit a spa or hotel, you're asked to *sign in*, not *log in*.
 We should design words to be as human as possible, making the experience friendly and familiar regardless of the medium.

 ## Provide a hint

-Most login forms don't tell users what the password rules are(like they do when registering).
+Most login forms don't tell users what the password rules are (like they do when registering).
 This is usually in the name of security, but more on that in a moment.

 Many times I've used the same password across different sites.
 When necessary I'll tweak it to pass the validation rules specific to those sites the deviate from the norm.
 For example, imagine my password is *password*.
 If a site requires a capital letter, I'll capitalise the first letter to *Password*.
 And if the site forces me to include a number, then I'll add the number to the end: *password1*.